Companies receive around 250 resumes for each corporate job opening.

 The most frustrating parts of applying for a new job are not getting feedback, going through several stages of the process, and filling out application questions with what’s already on your CV.
 We also discovered that only under 14% of recruiters want help with providing feedback to candidates.
 This presents a gap that could be bridged by AI.

 One way AI could help candidates is by generating feedback after an application has been reviewed.
 Applicants could also improve their chances by writing an ATS-friendly resume which artificial intelligence could easily process and decide if they’re the right fit for the organization.
+It could be especially useful for proptech recruiters, fintech recruiters and other recruitment specialists who work in niche fields.

 People thinking that AI can help with the application process for candidates might have stemmed from experiencing discrimination from human recruiters.
 A study found that nearly half (44%) of applicants report discrimination in the hiring process.
 Also, AI is thought to minimize human bias, which could further improve the application process for candidates.